ska-telescope/ska-ost-osd-ui/docs/src/ShiftHistoryPage.rst

 |

-Search by Sbi Id
+Search by SBI ID
 ~~~~~~~~~~~~~~~~~~~

-User will be able to select search type "Search by sbi id" from dropdown then user can add sbi id pattern search string on UI and click on |searchLogsBtn| button as shown below
+User will be able to select search type "Search by SBI ID" from dropdown then user can add sbi id pattern search string on UI and click on |searchLogsBtn| button as shown below

 .. figure:: /images/searchBySbiId.png
    :width: 100%